-Buying used furniture is often an adventure, resulting in one-of-a-kind vintage pieces that add interest, style, and drama to your space.
-But there are times when it is best to just walk away and avoid some buyer's remorse.
+Buying used furniture is often an adventure, resulting in one-of-a-kind vintage pieces that add interest, style, and drama to a space, but there are times when it is best to just walk away and avoid some buyer's remorse.
 The single most important thing to do before buying used furniture is to inspect it carefully for clues that tell you if that piece of furniture is usable and worth buying or not.
-Chances are you won't be able to return it since most used furniture is sold as-is and without any guarantees.
+Chances are returning it won't be possible since most used furniture is sold as-is and without any guarantees.

-A good practice for buying furniture, new or used, is to always measure it as well as the space in your house to make sure there are no ugly surprises.
-You should absolutely love that piece of used furniture or know exactly what you need to do to improve it before you bring it home.
-And sometimes, it is best to avoid buying it altogether.
+One good practice for buying furniture, new or used, is to always measure it as well as the space in the house to make sure there are no ugly surprises.
+It's important to absolutely love that piece of used furniture or know exactly what is needed to improve it before bringing it home, and sometimes, it is best to avoid buying it altogether.

-Sometimes used furniture can be bad for your health.
-Used mattresses are pretty much a no-go, especially if you don't know and trust the seller.
+Sometimes, used furniture can be bad for your health.
+Used mattresses are pretty much a no-go, especially when the seller is unknown.

 A lumpy, smelly, or stained mattress is a definite no-no. It doesn't matter how low the price is.
-You may end up paying with your health because you have no idea what has made its way into it along with associated health hazards such as mold, dust mites, and bed bugs.
-You should definitely never buy a used crib mattress for an infant from a garage sale or flea market.
+The alternative may end up be paying with one's health because it's impossible to know what has made its way into a mattress, along with associated health hazards such as mold, dust mites, and bed bugs.
+Definitely, never buy a used crib mattress for an infant from a garage sale or flea market.

 Structural Problems and Missing Parts

-When you are buying used furniture, always make sure that the piece is sturdy and that there are no structural defects.
+When buying used furniture, always make sure that the piece is sturdy and has no structural defects.

 If a chair has wobbly legs, check to see if it can be fixed.
 Cracks or stapled legs are never a good sign, and it can be hard to replace missing parts, especially if the piece is many years old.

-Also look for signs of water damage and termite or other insect infestation.
-Look under a piece of furniture and behind it to gauge its condition.
-If you think you won't be able to fix a piece of furniture by yourself, it is best to walk away from it.
+Also, look for signs of water damage and termite or other insect infestation.
+It's best to look under a piece of furniture and behind it to gauge its condition.
+For those who won't be able to fix a piece of furniture by themselves, it is best to walk away from it.

 While a worn upholstery fabric can be replaced, it can cost a lot to have it done professionally.
-Check the sofa frame while you're at it.
+Check the sofa frame too.
 Unless it is a prime vintage piece of furniture with superb lines or an antique, you are better off not buying it.

 It can be difficult to rid any furniture of unpleasant smells.
-Both upholstery and case goods can absorb smells from many different sources, such as smoke from fires or cigarettes, pets, cooking odors, or urine.
+Both upholstery and case goods can absorb smells from many different sources, such as smoke from fires, cigarettes, pets, cooking odors, or urine.

-Don't buy any used furniture if you feel it is costing you more than it is worth.
+Don't buy any used furniture if it is costing more than it is worth.

-That can be the case when the price tag does not reflect the condition of the piece and you end up spending even more money and time to make major repairs to it.
+That can be the case where the price tag does not reflect the condition of the piece, and it may cost even more money and time to make major repairs to it.

-Another way to pay too much for used furniture is when transporting it drives up its initial low cost.
-Big and bulky pieces might require renting a bigger vehicle than you own.
+Another way of paying too much for used furniture is when transporting it drives up its initial low cost.
+Big and bulky pieces might require renting a bigger vehicle.
 Factor that cost in before you buy.

 First of all, it is illegal to sell furniture that has been recalled, unless repairs specified by the Consumer Product Safety Commission have been carried out.
-In all fairness, the seller might not even be aware that the piece has been recalled or needs any repairs, but as a buyer, it is in your best interest to find out.
+In all fairness, the seller might not even be aware that the piece has been recalled or needs any repairs, but as a buyer, find out.